denis-mludek/kaiju/README.md

 }
 ```

+<a name="api-message-listen-observable"></a>
-- Listen to a Message type locally
+- Create an Observable for all messages of a given type

 `msg.listen` creates an [Observable](#observables) publishing every `Message` of that type.
 This can be useful to transform the observable before handling the Message or creating reusable abstractions.